-John J. Myers - Mr. Myers was appointed to serve on the VAALCO Energy, Inc. Board of Directors effective March 3, 2010.
+John J. Myers - Mr. Myers was appointed to serve on the VAALCO Energy, Inc. board of directors effective March 3, 2010.
 Mr. Myers was founder and Managing Partner for Treaty Oak Capital Management, an energy investment hedge fund based in Austin, Texas from 2002 through 2009.
 In 2007 Mr. Myers founded Tectonic Capital Management investment fund.
 Mr. Myers, a Chartered Financial Analyst, was engaged for over 20 years as an equity analyst having served with RBC Dain Rauscher Wessels, Morgan Keegan, Petrie Parkman & Co. and Southcoast Capital.
-Mr. Myers is a Chartered Financial Analyst.
-He holds a Masters degree in Management from Northwestern University, Evanston, Illinois.
+Mr. Myers holds a Masters degree in Management from Northwestern University, Evanston, Illinois.
 He also holds a Bachelors of Science degree in Chemical Engineering from the University of Michigan, Ann Arbor, Michigan.
-Mr. Myer's knowledge and experience in the oil and gas business and the capital markets make him a valuable resource to our board.
+Mr. Myer's knowledge and experience in the oil and gas business and the capital markets make him a valuable resource to our hoard

-Gregory R. Hullinger - Mr. Hullinger joined VAALCO in October 2008 after more than 30 years of finance and accounting experience at Shell Oil Company and its parent company, Royal Dutch Shell.
+Gregory R. Hullinger-Mr. Hullinger joined VAALCO in October 2008 after more than 30 years of finance and accounting experience at Shell Oil Company and its parent company, Royal Dutch Shell.
 Notable positions held by Mr. Hullinger at Shell Oil include Controller, Treasurer, CFO-Shell Deer Park Refining Company and CFO-Pecten Cameroon Company (West Africa).
 For Royal Dutch Shell, Mr. Hullinger held the positions of International Audit Manager and as the Manager for Group Accounting, the unit responsible for the financial consolidations, results and reporting.
 Mr. Hullinger was twice elected Chairman of the Accounting Committee of the American Petroleum Institute.
 He holds a B.S. in Accounting from Louisiana State University.

 Gayla M. Cutrer - Ms. Cutrer joined Alcorn International, Inc., predecessor to VAALCO Energy, Inc., in 1986 and served as executive support and administrative advisor for the newly founded international energy company.
-She was named to the Board of Directors on March 20, 1990 and serve on the Board during the Company's transition from a privately held company to a publicly traded company.
-Ms. Cutrer was named Vice President and Corporate Secretary of VAALCO Energy, Inc. in 1990 and continues to serve in that capacity.
-Ms. Cutrer's previous experience in the energy industry includes positions with Cities Service International, Inc., Amoco International, Inc. and Kilroy Company of Texas.
+She was named to the board of directors on March 20, 1990 and served on the board during the Company's transition from a privately held company to a publicly traded company.
+Ms. Cutrer was named Vice President and Corporate Secretary of VAALCO Energy, Inc. in 1990 and was named Executive Vice President and Corporate Secretary of VAALCO Energy, Inc. in 2011.
+Ms. Cutrer's previous experience in the energy industry includes positions with Cities Service International, Inc, Amoco International, Inc. and Kilroy Company of Texas.